albertosantini/hyperhtml-styleguide/README.md

 ### Module theory

 The design in the modules maps directly to our folder structure, which keeps things maintainable and predictable.
 We should ideally have three high-level modules: root, component and common.
 The root module defines the base module that bootstraps our app, and the corresponding template.
 We then import our component and common modules into the root module to include our dependencies.
-The component and common modules then require lower-level component modules, which contain our sub-components, services, utilities and tests for each reusable feature.
+The component and common modules then require lower-level component modules, which contain our components, controllers, templates, services, utilities and tests for each reusable feature.

 **[Back to top](#table-of-contents)**